Lagrangian skeleta of very affine complete intersections: Tailoring

 \end{proposition}

 In the most relevant case, where $P$ contains the origin and $h$ induces a star-shaped triangulation centred at the origin, there is a particularly convenient choice of the constants $K_{\alpha,\alpha'}$ in our tailorings.
-Namely, we can guarantee that the single compact complementary region $\widetilde{C}_{0,\beta}$ is convex, which plays an important role in determining the skeleton: suppose that $0 \in P$, $h(0)=0$ and that $h$ induces a star-shaped triangulation centred at the origin.
+Namely, we can guarantee that the single compact complementary region $\widetilde{C}_{0,\beta}$ is convex, which plays an important role in determining the skeleton.
 Then we call a collection of $h$-compatible cut-off functions \emph{centred} if the complementary region $\widetilde{C}_{0,\beta}\subset M_{\R}\backslash\widetilde{\mA}_{\beta}$ containing the origin is convex.

-\begin{corollary} For any function $h$ inducing a coherent star-shaped triangulation $\mT$ of the polytope $P$, there exists a collection of localising centred $h$-compatible cut-off functions. \end{corollary} \begin{proof} We will show that for an appropriate choice of constants $K_{\alpha,\alpha'}$ in the construction from Lemma \ref{lemma:cutoff-fns-space}, the resulting collection will be centred.
+\begin{corollary} For any centred refined triangulating function $h$ on the polytope $P$, there exists a collection of localising centred $h$-compatible cut-off functions. \end{corollary} \begin{proof} We will show that for an appropriate choice of constants $K_{\alpha,\alpha'}$ in the construction from Lemma \ref{lemma:cutoff-fns-space}, the resulting collection will be centred.
 By Proposition \ref{proposition:bdary_eqn}, we know that the boundary of the region $\widetilde{C}_{0,\beta}$ is a level set of the function $G(u)=\sum_{\alpha \in A \backslash \{ 0\}}{\widetilde{F}_{\alpha,\beta}(u)}$.
 Moreover, we can see that

 Hence it suffices to show that the function $G$ is convex on some region containing $\widetilde{C}_{0,\beta}$.

 Denote $K\coloneqq2+\log|c_0|-\min_{\alpha \in A}{\log|c_{\alpha}|}$ and consider the set

 We shall make the following choice for constants $K_{\alpha,\alpha'}$: